vinhtpm/ProcessCommunication/README.md

 ProcessCommunication

- Project creation and inter-process communication is done by threads.
+ Project creation and inter-process communication is done by threads....